Close

 In certain circumstances, you may be able to sell unused leave.
 There is a limit to how much leave you can sell back during your term in the military, 60 days total.
 Leave may be sold back when you reenlist or when you separate from the military.

 Leave is an important part of your total military benefits package.
-Take advantage of some of your other military benefits while enjoying your leave.
+View the Recreation, Travel & Shopping page and take advantage of some of your other military benefits while enjoying your leave.
 Learn more about your military pay and allowances as well as other financial benefits.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.